-Most of the city’s savvier residents and tourists are generally moving toward the risk-free taxi apps that are available.
+Most of the city’s savvier residents and tourists are generally moving toward the risk-free taxi apps that are available such as Grab.
 However, if you must get a meter taxi, a few basic rules will make life a little easier for you:

 - If the driver quotes you a price outright, refuse it.
 You can guarantee it’ll be a rip-off.
 Shut the door and wait for the next taxi, which will be probably arriving in less than a minute.
 In fact, a good rule of thumb is not to get too comfortable until the driver has pushed the meter button – occasionally a driver will accept the fare, wait till you sit down, and then quote you an inflated price.
 State, “Meter,” politely but firmly.
 If they insist on a flat fee, leave.

 - Note that most taxi drivers will have rudimentary English at best.
 Unless you’re planning on traveling to a particularly notable areas of Bangkok, it helps to have the name and address of the location in Thai script with you.
 Having the phone number of a contact at your destination is also extremely useful.
 There are several pages on the web containing a few useful phrases for dealing with taxi drivers, such as this one from LangHub.